akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 1. A new section appears under the `Product selection` part.

 :::info
-As for the `Product Selection`, all the actions are not available yet in the UI.
+As for the `Product Selection`, all the actions are not available in the UI yet.
 If you need to apply an action that is not managed for now, you can still import your YML file, and retrieve your rule in the PIM UI.
 :::

 [Here](get-started-with-the-rules-engine.html) is the list of all the actions you can do with the rules engine if you use the YML file import.